xiyu1984/one-nft-one-funny/Front UI Tutorial.md

 ## Multi-Ecosystem Extension
-We provide the ablity that user can transfer their `Duanji` NFT and `Punster` NFT to *Rinkeby(Testnet of Ethereum)*, which makes the NFTs of PunStar could be exhibited and exchanged on *Opensea*.
+We provide the ability that user can transfer their `Duanji` NFT and `Punster` NFT to *Rinkeby(Testnet of Ethereum)*, which makes the NFTs of PunStar could be exhibited and exchanged on *Opensea*.
 Unfortunately we have not enough time to integrate it in to the front UI.
 But we have prepared related transactions and scripts, and you can find the [detailed tutorial](./Multi-Ecosystems.md) of how to operate `Multi-Ecosystem` ablities.